 How Enzymes Function Effect Of Concentration

 Enzymes, the workhorses of biological systems, catalyze a myriad of biochemical reactions essential for life.
 Understanding how enzymes function, particularly the effect of concentration, is crucial in fields ranging from medicine to biotechnology.
-This article delves into the intricate mechanisms of enzyme action and explores the profound influence of enzyme and substrate concentrations on reaction rates.
+This article gets into the complex mechanisms of enzyme action and explores the profound influence of enzyme and substrate concentrations on reaction rates.

 The Fundamentals of Enzyme Function

 Enzymes are biological catalysts, primarily proteins, that accelerate chemical reactions within cells.
-Unlike non-biological catalysts, enzymes exhibit remarkable specificity, catalyzing reactions involving specific substrates while remaining unchanged themselves.
+Unlike non-biological catalysts, enzymes exhibit remarkable specificity, catalyzing reactions involving specific substrates while remaining unchanged themselves But it adds up..

 Key Properties of Enzymes